 About the Program

-The Berea College service-learning program is housed in the Center for Excellence in Learning through Service (CELTS).
-Service-learning staff work with faculty and community organizations to design collaborative projects that address community issues and that allow students to develop and apply academic and critical thinking skills.
+Berea College’s service-learning program resides in the Center for Excellence in Learning through Service.
+Service-learning staff work with faculty and community organizations.
+Together, they design collaborative projects that address community issues.
+These projects allow students to develop and apply academic and critical thinking skills.

-Service-learning experiences and structured reflection provide students with the opportunity to make connections between academic course content and community issues, in the broader context of civic engagement.
-Service-learning also facilitates the exchange of ideas, knowledge and resources between Berea College and the local community, the Appalachian region, and beyond.
+Through service-learning, students make connections between academic course content and community issues.
+Service-learning also facilitates the exchange of ideas, knowledge and resources between

 What Is Service-Learning?

 Service-learning is an educational experience based upon a collaborative partnership between college and community.
-Learning through service enables students to apply academic knowledge and critical thinking skills to meet genuine community needs.
-Through reflection and assessment, students gain deeper knowledge of course content and the importance of civic engagement.
-(Definition developed by the Berea College Service-Learning Advisory Committee, March 2004).
-For more information, view our Elements of Service-Learning page.
+It allows students to apply academic knowledge and critical thinking skills to meet community needs.
+Students gain deeper knowledge of course content and the importance of civic engagement.
+This is accomplished through reflection and assessments.
+(Definition developed by the Berea College Service-Learning Advisory Committee, March 2004.)
+For more information, view our Elements of Service-Learning.

 Service-Learning at Berea College